croservices/cro/docs/reference/cro-http-middleware.md

-  applying middleware at this level: the processing pipeline with server-level middleware is built per connection, and re-used for multiple requests with HTTP/1.1 persistent connections as well as with HTTP/2.0 where there is typially a single longer-lived connection per client.
+  applying middleware at this level: the processing pipeline with server-level middleware is built per connection, and re-used for multiple requests with HTTP/1.1 persistent connections as well as with HTTP/2.0 where there is typically a single longer-lived connection per client.
 * At the level of a `route` block (using `Cro::HTTP::Router`).
 When composing a larger application out of many `route` blocks, using `include` or `delegate`, this allows for more localized application of middleware (for